hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

-- **Error handling for private metadata retrieval**: In case a plugin retrieves metadata for private data by making use of the ``StateFetcher`` interface, it is important that errors are handled as follows: ``CollConfigNotDefinedError'' and ``InvalidCollNameError'', signalling that the specified collection does not exist, should be handled as deterministic errors and should not lead the plugin to return an ``ExecutionFailureError``.
+- **Error handling for private metadata retrieval**: In case a plugin retrieves metadata for private data by making use of the ``StateFetcher`` interface, it is important that errors are handled as follows: ``CollConfigNotDefinedError`` and ``InvalidCollNameError``, signalling that the specified collection does not exist, should be handled as deterministic errors and should not lead the plugin to return an ``ExecutionFailureError``.